mayrton1/liri-node-app-/README.md

 *Uses for LIRI Bot*

 For this assignment, I created a LIRI.
 The LIRIbot operates like the iPhone’s SIRI operating system/app.
 Unlike Siri though, which is a Speech Recognition Interface.
 This LIRI-bot acts as a Language Recognition Interface.
-Also, LIRI acts as a command line node app that accepts parameters and retursn specific data back to the user.
+Also, LIRI acts as a command line node app that accepts parameters and returns specific data back to the user.

 You can use the LIRI bot to search for:
 - upcoming concerts using the command: concert-this "insert artist you want to search"